nsbno/spor/README.md

 Feel free to visit our documentation website on [spor.cloud.vy.no](https://spor.cloud.vy.no).
 You'll find live versions of all components, including extensive documentation.
 And the website is built by dogfooding the React component library!

-If you want, you can also test it out in a CodeSandbox ([JavaScript](https://codesandbox.io/s/spor-react-template-4q3uwc?file=/src/index.js) or [TypeScript](https://codesandbox.io/s/spor-react-typescript-template-wej0dq)).
+If you want, you can also test it out in a [CodeSandbox](https://codesandbox.io/s/demo-spor-b137ig).

 ## Usage (React)